Skip to main content

 UNESCO World Heritage

-A mosque built by an exiled prince, expanded by four caliphs, converted into a cathedral, and fitted with a Renaissance nave that Charles V himself regretted.
-Córdoba's defining monument is not a single building — it is a palimpsest of every power that held this city.
+A mosque raised by an exiled prince, enlarged by four caliphs, converted into a cathedral, and then split open for a Renaissance nave that Charles V himself said he regretted.
+The building holds the entire history of the city.

-It began as a Visigothic church.
-In 785, Abd al-Rahman I — an Umayyad prince who had escaped the massacre of his family in Damascus — built a mosque on the site.
-Over the next two centuries, three further expansions made it the largest mosque in the western Islamic world.
-After the Reconquista in 1236, it became a cathedral.
-In 1523, a Renaissance nave was inserted into the middle of the prayer hall, creating an architectural collision that Charles V reportedly described as having "destroyed something unique in the world."
+The site began as a Visigothic church.
+In 785, Abd al-Rahman I, an Umayyad prince who had fled the massacre of his family in Damascus, built a mosque here.
+Three further expansions over the following two centuries made it the largest mosque in the western Islamic world.
+The Reconquista brought Ferdinand III in 1236, and the building became a cathedral.
+In 1523, a full cruciform nave was cut through the centre of the prayer hall.
+Charles V visited and reportedly said he had "destroyed something unique in the world to build something that could have been built anywhere."
+Whether or not he said it, the assessment holds.

 Mezquita-Catedral at a glance